SunPlenaTech/web/README.txt

 included for those of you into that sort of thing (entirely optional).

-Special thanks to Michael Domaradzki (md.photomerchant.net) for allowing me to use his excellent photos in SunPlena IoT's demo*.
+Special thanks to Michael Domaradzki (md.photomerchant.net) for allowing me to use his excellent photos in Sunplena Tech's demo*.

 (* = Not included!
 Only meant for use with my own on-site demo, so please do NOT download and/or use any of Michael's work without his explicit permission!)